Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Test factories (functions that create test objects) are often more flexible than fixed fixtures
 - Using pytest's parametrize decorator can dramatically reduce test code duplication
 - Separating test data generation from test logic makes tests more maintainable
+- Systematic approach to fixing tests (understand implementation, understand test, fix mismatch) is more efficient than trial and error
+- When fixing tests, focus on making the implementation match the test expectations rather than changing tests